I can't connect to my server because of network configuration issues, what can I do?

 sudo apt install netplan.io

-2. Next, run the following command to check the available configuration files:
+2. Next, run the following commands to check the available configuration files:

 cd /etc/netplan/